hanabi/hanabi.github.io/Reference.md

 * Any *Finesse* that a *5 Pulled* player performs is to be treated as a *Certain Finesse*.
 * Any *Certain Discard* that is performed in response to a *Finesse* that a *5 Pulled* player did applies to the *5 Pulled* card.

-### The 5 Pull "Skip"
+### The 5 Pull Skip

 * If a player is already *Finessed*, it is possible to *Finesse* them again and get them to play their *Second Finesse Position* card.
-Similarly, if a *5 Pull* is performed, and the card immediately to the right of a 5 is already clued or already "gotten", then the *5 Pull* skips over that card and gets the next card after that.
+* Similarly, if a *5 Pull* is performed, and the card immediately to the right of a 5 is already clued or already "gotten", then the *5 Pull* skips over that card and gets the next card after that.

 ### The Weak Prompt